markpbaggett/utk_collection_builder/docs/source/contents/4_more_customization.rst

 If you want to add a new metadata field to the list of fields that are not prescribed by CollectionBuilder, that's easy to do.

-To see this in action, let's get metadata from our spreadsheet that isn't currently working to display on the item page.
+To see this in action, let's get metadata from our spreadsheet that isn't currently displaying on the item page.

 Currently, these fields are not being displayed on the item page: